 - English-speaking tour conductor (licensed guide interpreter)

 - Admission fee for MIHO Museum

-- Fare for all transportation listed above
+- Fare for all transportation shown in the itinerary

 - Local tax

 - Lunch (Please take whatever you would like at the lunch venue)